andygeers/psalm-27-stronghold-tutorial/README.md

   * Create a sprite for your player character with the ``||variables(sprites):set sprite to||`` block.

-  * Pick an image for your player sprite, and set it to be of type "Player".
+  * Pick an image for your player sprite, and set it to be of kind "Player".

   * Set the player's initial position using ``||sprites:set sprite position||``.
 The 'x' value means how far left, and the 'y' value means how far from the top.
 Try something like x=0, y=65.